gloriatao/LAST/README.md

 |Ours (VFE+FE+LSC) |93.4|

-## We also provide preprocessed video data, intermediate features, stage-1 model and stage-2 model for the Cholec80 dataset.
+## We also provide video features, stage-1 model and stage-2 model for the Cholec80 dataset.

 - Stage-1 training the VFE: